-- Both exams will be delivered via Canvas.
-Please make sure you have a good and stable internet connection. - Both exams will be closed-book.
+- The midterm will be delivered via Canvas.
+Please make sure you have a good and stable internet connection.
+The final exam will be delivered in person. - Both exams will be closed-book.
 No calculator is needed or allowed.
 You can have ONE page (double-sided, no larger than 8.5in by 11in) of note.
-It must be hand-written; photo reducing and pasting are not permitted.
+It must be hand-written; photo reducing and pasting is not permitted.
 The note policy applies to both the midterm exam and the final exam.
-No other notes is allowed. - There will be no make-up exam for the midterm.
+No other notes are allowed. - There will be no make-up exam for the midterm.
 If you miss the midterm for a verifiable medical reason, I will use your final exam score for the missing midterm.
 Failure to notify me promptly that you must miss the midterm will result in a zero grade.
 I will not excuse any other absences, as the exam time is given well in advance.
 Please do not request an exception.
 Such a request will be ignored automatically.
-Unexcused absences will result in a zero.

-- There will be no alternative exam time for either the midterm exam or the final exam.
-Please do not request a different exam time for any personal reason (e.g., ceremony of any type, organization activity of any type) unless it is related to an unexpected health issue.
+Unexcused absences will result in a zero. - There will be no alternative exam time for either the midterm exam or the final exam.
+Please do not request a different exam time for any personal reason (e.g., a ceremony of any type, organization activity of any type) unless it is related to an unexpected health issue.
 In such a case, a doctor's certificate is required.
-Please make sure that the doctor's name, phone number and email address are legible. - There will be no make-up final exam.
-An exception is medical absence, in which case a doctor's certificate is required.
+Please make sure that the doctor's name, phone number, and email address are legible, as the doctor may be asked to verify the information.

+- There will be no make-up final exam.
+An exception is a medical absence, in which case a doctor's certificate is required.
 Please make sure that the doctor's name, phone number and email address are legible.
 Please scan and email the doctor's certificate as soon as possible.
 Failure to notify us before or on the exam date will result in a zero grade.
-Please do not request any other exception. - We will use Zoom to proctor the exams.
-You are required to show your student ID to your camera at the beginning on the exam.
+Please do not request any other exception. - We will use Zoom to proctor the midterm.
+You are required to show your student ID to your camera at the beginning of the exam.
 You are required to submit your Zoom meeting ID in advance and record your video with both audio and video on.
 Please share your computer screen (only one monitor is allowed).
 Make sure that your desktop, your face, and your hands will appear in the Zoom recording.
-Submit your Zoom recording by embed the video into a video submitting assignment on Canvas.
+Submit your Zoom recording by embedding the video into a video-submitting assignment on Canvas.
 Failure to submit the Zoom meeting ID for the exam session or provide a proper recording will result in a zero grade for the exam.
 Please read the exam proctoring protocol on the class page carefully.